Culture of Fiji: Men's crafts

 Canoe building was another art practiced only by the men.
 Canoes were not only the major form of communication, but were important in all aspects of Fijian society, from the gathering of food and transporting of crops to use in presentation ceremonies and they were instrumental in wars and politics which were rife in Fiji.
 The art of canoe building was varied across the group and had several different types but of a similar design.
 The camakau was a small twin-hulled canoe for fishing or small transportation purposes.
 The most impressive canoes in Fiji were that of the Drua.
-In Fiji's early history before European involvement, control of the seaways was a major and decisive objective; disrupting or cutting off the enemies supply and reinforcements gave great advantage in battle and would ensure victory.
+In Fiji's early history before European involvement, control of the seaways was a major and decisive objective; disrupting or cutting off the enemy's supply and reinforcements gave great advantage in battle and would ensure victory.
 Sea battles involving hundreds of canoes were frequent.
 The canoe, which inspired fear and awe and so often held the balance was the mighty Drua.
 One of the most elaborate and beautiful artifacts of Oceania, the Drua was a product of considerable group efforts and human sacrifice.
 Double hulled and of gigantic proportions, the Drua was a masterpiece of design and craftsmanship, requiring total community involvement in its construction and human sacrifice in its launching.
 Its speed out at sea would be in excess of twenty knots and still remained highly manoeuvrable, it was capable of carrying upward of 150 warriors and took some 6 to 7 years to build and would vary in length from 100 feet to 118 feet and have a mast height of 60 to 70 feet, in the mid-19th century the following accounts were recorded:

 "Up went the huge sail, down went the great steering oars, splashing into the sea, and away we shot like a racehorse.
 Owing to the great rate at which we were going, the sea was like a hissing cauldron on either side of our course, and the vessel, instead of having time to mount over the smaller waves, cut its way through them."
 (West, 1869).

 "It had a magnificent appearance with its immense sail of white mats; its velocity was almost inconceivable."
 (Wilkes, 1840).

 Ratu Seru Cakobau commanded an impressive fleet which had Several Drua with armed warriors ready for battle the led Canoe was named 'Rusi I Vanua' or 'Cursed is the land'.

 Much of the art of Canoe building has been lost and only a small few still practice the art on a very small scale as its use in this modern era seems to have lost its place.
 The craft of Canoe building was traditionally reserved for the male.